raear/html-zoning/README.md

 5) Wait for the web page to render and then do the HTML zoning (Click Actions > Do Zoning).
 6) When the zoning has finished, a list of suggested label names will appear in the panel on the right.
 7) Choose the "content" label and then select the main content zones using the mouse (hint: hold down the left mouse button and drag to create a selection rectangle).
 8) Next, save the labeled zone tree to file by clicking File > Save Zone Tree.
-You may also save a screenshot at any time by clicking File > Save Screenshot.
-Saving a screenshot is useful as the web page may be modified in the future.
 9) After finishing the manual labeling for all PMIDs, run the Performance Evaluation console application as follows:

     ```PerformanceEvaluation.exe \path\to\baseline\data\ baseline-label algorithm-name \path\to\results.csv```